seng438-winter-2022/seng438-a5-Hahkobeh/Assignment5-ReportTemplate.md

 # Discussion on Similarity and Differences of the Two Techniques

 # How the team work/effort was divided and managed
+This lab was done as a group collaboration, with each member contributing at each stage of the lab.
+We set specifc times for meeting and worked together at those times.
 #

 # Difficulties encountered, challenges overcome, and lessons learned
+In this lab we encountered many difficulties both learning the software, but also in understanding what we needed to do.
+We struggled a lot working out which steps to take next.

 # Comments/feedback on the lab itself
+This was an interesting and challenging lab.